Jamie Cureton: Coaching career

 joined fellow Isthmian League side Maldon & Tiptree as a coach and was part of the coaching staff for his first game against former club Enfield.

 On 17 May 2024, Cureton was appointed manager of Isthmian League North Division club Cambridge City.

-On 17 September 2025, Cureton was relieved of his position at Cambridge City owing to the clubs poor start to the season.
-The club sat 18th in the Isthmian League North Division with 4 points from a possible 21 and out of the F.A Cup. after being beaten by lower level club Mulbarton Wanderers F.C..
+On 17 September 2025, Cureton was relieved of his position at Cambridge City owing to the club's poor start to the season; the club sat 18th in the Isthmian League North Division, having won only 4 points in their first seven games.

+On 31 December 2025, Cureton was appointed player-manager of King's Park Rangers.